rinky-dinky/sharkord-soundboard/README.md

 # sharkord-soundboard

-A [Sharkord](https://github.com/sharkord/sharkord) plugin that adds a quick-open soundboard panel and plays shared sound effects in voice channels.
+A [Sharkord](https://github.com/sharkord/sharkord) plugin that adds a soundboard panel for playing shared sound effects in voice channels.

 ## Features